 This Antipasto Salad takes classic Italian starter items, piles them atop crisp greens, then pulls this tasty situation together with a simple balsamic vinaigrette.

 Like a good cheeseboard, this Antipasto Salad makes friends wherever it goes.
-It’s perfect to take along to potlucks, quick to pull together for a speedy side, and makes for a breezy and satisfying no-cook summer dinner.
+It’s perfect to take along to potlucks, quick to pull together for a speedy side, and makes for a breezy and satisfying no-cook summer dinner (this Italian Chopped Salad is another great option).

 Just about the only way I can imagine improving this Antipasto Salad is by washing it down with a glass of crisp wine.